joblib/joblib/doc/custom_parallel_backend.rst

   parallel computation and return the effective number of jobs that can be run in parallel.
 - ``effective_n_jobs``: This method is called to determine the number of jobs that can be run in parallel.
-It can be used to limit the number of jobs that can be run in parallel.
+It can be used to limit the number of jobs depending on the specified ``n_jobs`` and the system it runs on.
 - ``terminate``: this method is called when the parallel computation is finished.
 It can be used to clean up the resources allocated by the backend.
 - ``submit``: this method is called to launch the computation for a given task in the ``Parallel`` call.
 The task is a single callable that takes no argument and the method should return a future-like object that allows tracking the task's progress.
 The ``callback`` argument passed to this method is a callable that should be called when the task is completed, typically through the ``add_done_callback`` method of the future-like object.
 - ``retrieve_result_callback``: This method is called within the callback function passed to ``submit``.
-It is called with the same arguments provided by the backend to the callback functionality.
+It is called with the same arguments provided by the backend to the callback functionality -- typically the future-like object.
   It should retrieve and return the result of the function executed in parallel.

 Below is a minimal example of a custom backend factory that uses a ``ThreadPoolExecutor`` to run the tasks in parallel: